joeytwiddle/cheatsheets/Use_VirtualBox_for_Testing.md

 The next time we start the machine, we don't want to wait while it boots up.
 It will start immediately in the snapshot state, which is faster than a full boot.

+(You can manage snapshots from the ≡ menu by each machine in the main VirtualBox Manager window.)

 ## Use the machine for testing

 1. Open the virtual machine.
 Open the File Manager and navigate to `Network > \\VBOXSVR\Vagrant`.